 In this page, we will learn more about the anatomy of the pharynx and its functions, including its main regions and muscles.

-The pharynx is a muscular column that begins posterior to the nasal cavity, travels inferiorly behind the oral cavity before finally merging with the larynx and esophagus.
+The pharynx is a muscular column that begins in the head posterior to the nasal cavity, travels inferiorly behind the oral cavity before finally merging with the larynx and esophagus.
 Based on its anterior relations, the pharynx consists of three regions:

 - Nasopharynx - posterior to the nasal cavity